Why some Shopify customers order then return constantly (and how to spot the pattern)

 - Orders and returns evenly distributed across the period

-These are often your "best customers" by top-line revenue, but your worst customers by contribution margin.
+Often your "best customers" by top-line revenue, worst customers by contribution margin.
 Revenue hides the cost of the return cycle.

 4. The multi-account cluster

 One physical person, multiple email addresses, same shipping address or device fingerprint.
-Your data fingerprint:
+Data fingerprint:

 - Same shipping address used by 3+ customer accounts